mickelsonmichael/AdventOfCode2022/Day10/README.md

 In reality, I was just able to do a simple `next()` twice, and add the register in between.
 A lot simpler, but a lot less engaging.
 Here's hoping part 2 is a bit more challenging.

+Part 2 was alright.
+I had a slight mistake with a modulo calculation, but otherwise everything went smoothly.